courtneyr-dev/post-formats-power-up/README.md

 ### From WordPress.org

 1. Go to Plugins → Add New in your WordPress admin
-2. Search for "Post Formats Power-Up"
+2. Search for "Post Formats for Block Themes"
 3. Install and activate

 ### Manual Installation